 Lesson 2: The Importance of Reading Projects for Struggling Readers

-Many struggling readers want and need to feel empowered and helpful to others, and reading to a younger child can help achieve these goals.
-During reader’s workshop the struggling reader reads and rereads several “easy” books that they think the younger student will enjoy.
+Many struggling readers want and need to feel empowered and helpful to others, and reading to a younger child can help them achieve those goals.
+During reading workshop the struggling reader reads and rereads several “easy” books that they think the younger student will enjoy.
 I teach the older student how to read the book with expression and how to hold the book and read it like a teacher.
-Once they have practiced many times, the student spends 10 minutes reading the book to one student in a younger classroom.
-I recently worked with a 13-year old student who actually practiced many Dr. Seuss books again and again with enthusiasm.
+Once they have practiced many times, the student spends 10 minutes reading the book to one student in a classroom of younger students.
+I recently worked with a 13-year-old student who actually practiced many Dr. Seuss books again and again with enthusiasm.
 This is a win-win project for everyone.
-The younger student hears wonderful literature and sees a model of an older student reading and the older student feels successful.
+The younger student hears wonderful literature and sees a model of an older student reading, and the older student feels successful.
 This reading project can be set up as a weekly meeting between the older and younger student so that they both can look forward to seeing each other on a regular basis.

-I often ask my struggling readers if they would be willing to create books on tape for the listening centers for the Kindergarten and First Grade Classrooms.
+I often ask my struggling readers if they would be willing to create books on tape for the listening centers for the kindergarten and first-grade classrooms.
 The students practice a story until they can read it with expression.
 They also work hard to remember to either ring a chime or say “beep” as they turn the pages so that the younger students will be able to follow along.
-Once a student creates a cassette, they listen to the tape to make sure the tape recording works wells and then deliver it to a Kindergarten or First Grade Classroom.
-The children in these classrooms are always excited to hear an older child’s voice reading a story and the older child is empowered as a true helper in the school.
-These projects, although simple, make an enormous difference in developing a child’s self esteem.
+Once a student creates a cassette, they listen to the tape to make sure the tape recording works well and then deliver it to a kindergarten or first-grade classroom.
+The children in these classrooms are always excited to hear an older child’s voice reading a story, and the older child is empowered as a true helper in the school.
+These projects, although simple, make an enormous difference in developing a child’s self-esteem.
 Most struggling readers know that they don’t read as well as their peers and therefore give up on learning.
-We have found that these types of reading projects help children alter their sense of self so that they begin to see that they have reading skills that can be shared with others.
+We have found that these types of reading projects help children alter their sense of self so that they see that they have reading skills that can be shared with others.

-When I enter a classroom during independent reading time, it is sometimes easy to spot the struggling readers just by watching the children’s behaviors when reading independently.
-These readers are often looking out the window, flipping pages or playing with small gadgets in their pockets.
-When my son was in first grade, his teacher told me that he was falling out of his chair on a regular basis during reading time.
-It is no surprise that struggling readers avoid reading independently – the task is difficult and therefore unpleasant.
-We have found that by teaching these students how to schedule their own quick breaks they can remain focused for longer periods of time.
-When conferring with these students, we help them to set goals and then determine an appropriate and acceptable break.
-One child decided that he would read 1 book and then take a minute to look out the window and then read another book.
-I taught the child how to put his books in order, just like a to-do list and place a post-it with the word, “break” in his pile of books.
-This break schedule put the student in charge of his of reading and helped him to understand ways to manage his own learning.
+When I enter a classroom during independent reading time, it is sometimes easy to spot the struggling readers just by watching the children’s behaviors.
+These readers are often looking out the window, flipping pages, or playing with small gadgets in their pockets.
+When my son was in first grade, his teacher told me he was falling out of his chair on a regular basis during reading time.
+It is no surprise that struggling readers avoid reading independently—the task is difficult and therefore unpleasant.
+We have found that by teaching these students how to schedule their own quick breaks, they can remain focused for longer periods of time.
+When conferring with these students, we help them set goals and then determine an appropriate and acceptable break.
+One child decided that he would read one book and then take a minute to look out the window and then read another book.
+I taught the child how to put his books in order, just like a to-do list, and place a sticky note with the word break in his pile of books.
+This break schedule put the student in charge of his reading and helped him understand ways to manage his own learning.

 On a personal note, my son’s reading life is a little bit different now.
-Although he still has difficulty reading accurately, he now reads lots of different types of text (No more Pokémon!).
-My greatest joy as a mom is that each night I have to beg my son to stop reading and to go to sleep.
+Although he still has difficulty reading accurately, he now reads lots of different types of text.
+(No more Pokémon!)
+My greatest joy as a mom is that each night I have to beg my son to stop reading and go to sleep.